-43. Early court cases construing the term "public charge" focused on noncitizens' ability and inclination to work.
+- 46. Administrative and judicial decisions have long demonstrated a consensus understanding of the term "public charge": one who is primarily dependent on the government for subsistence.
+These interpretations-which emphasize noncitizens' ability and willingness to work-are directly at odds with DHS's Public Charge Rule. - ability and inclination to work.
 See Ex parte Sakaguchi, 277 F. 913, 916 (9th Cir.
 1922) (holding that "an able-bodied woman of the age of 25 years, with a fair education, with no mental or physical disability, with some knowledge of English, skilled as a seamstress and a manufacturer of artificial flowers, with a disposition to work and support herself, and having a well-to-do sister and brother-in-law, domiciled in this country, who stand ready to receive and assist her" was not likely to become a public charge); Howe v.
 United States ex rel.
 Savitsky, 247 F. 292, 293-94 (2d Cir.
-1917) (holding that a "physically []fit" noncitizen could not be denied admission on publiccharge grounds because "Congress meant the act to exclude persons who were likely to become occupants of almshouses"); United States v.
+1917) (holding that a "physically []fit" noncitizen could not be denied admission on public-charge grounds because "Congress meant the act to exclude persons who were likely to become occupants of almshouses"); United States v.
 Petkos, 214 F. 978, 979 (1st Cir.
 1914) (holding that a noncitizen who suffered from psoriasis could not be excluded on public-charge grounds because there was no "lawful evidence[] that his disease necessarily affected his ability to earn a living"); United States ex rel.
 Barlin v.
 Rodgers, 191 F. 970, 973-77 (3d Cir.
 1911) (holding that noncitizens were inadmissible on public-charge grounds due to physical limitations or agedness that, in the judgment of immigration officials, would have prevented them from earning a living); Ex parte Mitchell, 256 F. 229, 230-31 (N.D.N.Y.
 1919) (holding that "a woman [who was] 42 years of age, in good health, a nurse on occasion, a preacher of the gospel, and . . . able to earn her own living and always ha[d] done so" could not be denied admission on public-charge grounds based on speculation that she might one day be sued or charged with a crime).

-44. Decisions by the Board of Immigration Appeals (BIA) and the Attorney General have interpreted the public-charge provision similarly.6

-6 The BIA is "an appellate body charged with the review of . . . administrative adjudications under the [INA]."
+- 48. Decisions by the Board of Immigration Appeals (BIA) and the Attorney General have interpreted the public-charge provision similarly.
+The BIA is "an appellate body charged with the review of . . . administrative adjudications under the [INA]."
 8 C.F.R. § 1003.1(d)(1).
-BIA decisions and the Attorney General decisions

-45. In a 1962 decision, the BIA held that a 22-year-old native of Mexico was not inadmissible on public-charge grounds, noting that the man was of "sound body," had no "specialized training" but had 10 years of farming experience, spoke no English but planned to work among people who spoke Spanish, had only \$50 in assets, and had previously worked in the United States as an agricultural worker and in a cannery.
-Matter of Martinez-Lopez, 10

-I. & N. Dec.
+BIA decisions and the Attorney General decisions that modify or overrule them are "binding on all officers and employees of DHS or immigration judges in the administration of the immigration laws of the United States."
+Id. § 1003.1(g)(1); see also U.S. Dep't of Homeland Sec., U.S. Customs & Immigration Enforcement, Adjudicator's Field Manual ch.
+14.4 (2014) ("Published BIA decisions designated as precedent by the Board are binding on all USCIS officers and immigration judges unless modified or overruled by the Attorney General or a Federal court."). - 49.
+In a 1962 decision, the BIA held that a 22-year-old native of Mexico was not inadmissible on public-charge grounds, noting that the man was of "sound body," had no "specialized training" but had 10 years of farming experience, spoke no English but planned to work among people who spoke Spanish, had only \$50 in assets, and had previously worked in the United States as an agricultural worker and in a cannery.
+Matter of Martinez-Lopez, 10 I. & N. Dec.
 409, 411 (BIA 1962).

-46. The Attorney General affirmed that decision, holding that:
+50. The Attorney General affirmed that decision, holding that: